Inertial and Gyro Sensor#

 Example

-[Display the Y-axis gyro rate while the Drivetrain is turning.]
+[Display the gyro rate around the z-axis while the drivetrain is turning.]

 turn [right v]